Is your candidate for Chief Marketing Officer the real deal or a pretender?

 - What marketing metrics have you seen B2B companies track?

-- How have you taken the metrics and applied them to business strategy
+- How have you taken the metrics and applied them to business strategy and goals?

 - How would you use these metrics in a go-to-market strategy (for example, market share gain, market expansion, new market exposure)?

 - What experience do you have managing a marketing budget?

 If you candidate is put off by homework, then that’s a data point that gives you an insight that they are looking for a coronation to the throne of marketing leader.
 Is that attitude right for your company?